Supporting Our Students: Two Levies, One Goal

 This is an exceedingly complex and lengthy proposition.
 District consolidation in our state is rare because it takes away the unique identity of the school district as well as local control.
 It is also worth noting that merging with Shelton could increase local school tax rates for Hood Canal taxpayers by 400% due to the much heavier tax burden in that district.

-Hood Canal students will continue to miss out on learning opportunities that students in neighboring districts receive and take for granted.
-The District could choose to put the levy back out to taxpayers for a third vote.
+Many current programs would go away and Hood Canal students would miss out on learning opportunities that students in neighboring districts receive and take for granted.
+The District could choose to put the levies back out to taxpayers for another vote.
 Construction costs are currently increasing faster than inflation.
-Should the district need to rerun the levy, the same design would likely cost taxpayers quite a bit more to keep up with rising construction costs.
+Should the district need to rerun the capital, the same design would likely cost taxpayers quite a bit more to keep up with rising construction costs.

 Are the pictures we have been seeing the final design?